lmammino/nannou-sand-simulation/README.md

 ## References

-If you want to see all my solutions for Advent of Code you can check out my repository [https://github.com/lmammino/rust-advent].
+If you want to see all my solutions for Advent of Code you can check out [my solutions repository](https://github.com/lmammino/rust-advent).
 I also stream these solutions on [Twitch](https://twitch.tv/loige) and the recordings are available on [YouTube](https://www.youtube.com/playlist?list=PLbNOKnE-Oyr0vFpzJL097rc8P_NfeatLD).

 ## Contributing